Pgamboan/Proyecto-FIS/bitacoraFIS.md

 Date: Sunday, November 14th, 2021.(17:00)
 * Description:
 * Activities:
-    * Pablo Gamboa -
+    * Pablo Gamboa - Finish the trazability matrix.
     * Jose Chi - Elaboration of the privacy policy of the web site.
-    * Diego Arreola -
+    * Diego Arreola - Elaboration of tutorials to get de MAC address.
-    * Diego Alamilla -
+    * Diego Alamilla - Make updates on the project calendar.
-    * Abraham Cruz -
+    * Abraham Cruz - Maintainance and corrections to the web site.

 ### Meeting 21 - Privacy policy and web host.
 Date: Monday, November 15th, 2021.(19:30)